BenjaminWolfe/dotfiles/README.md

 - _Dictation_: turn it on, set the microphone, and set the shortcut
 - _Spotlight search categories_: Applications and System Settings are all I use

+## 1Password

+It's easiest to set up 1Password from your phone:

+- Log in (fingerprint)
+- In the upper right, go to each account, business and home, in turn
+- For each, also in the upper right, go to _Set Up Another Device_
+- Copy the secret key
+- On your Mac, you may want to sign in in Chrome as well as the app

+Then in the app, under Settings, set _Security_ the way you like it:

+- Require password **Every 30 days** (like Signal)
+- Lock after the computer is idle for **Never** (since I keep it mostly at home)
+- Uncheck **Lock on sleep…** (since my laptop goes to sleep often)

 ## License and Install: MS Office

 [Per Microsoft][ms-licensing], you can only have Microsoft Office on one device at a time.